Before we can dig deeper into the nitty gritty of web design, let's get your website + blog set up (you know, all of that technical stuff.) 😉

 - Information is more formal

-- Readers don't interact
+- Readers don't interact as much

 - Make purchases